Efruxifermin (EFX)

 SYMMETRY Study

-The second and ongoing Phase 2b study is evaluating EFX for the treatment of compensated cirrhosis due to MASH (F4) and provides additional evidence of EFX’s potential to reverse fibrosis, including among patients at greatest risk of progressing to liver failure.
-Although statistical significance was not achieved on the primary endpoint of fibrosis improvement at 36 weeks, a numerical trend was observed with 24% and 22% of the 50mg and 28mg EFX-treated groups, respectively, experiencing at least a one-stage improvement in liver fibrosis and no worsening of MASH, compared with 14% for placebo.
+The second Phase 2b study evaluated EFX for the treatment of compensated cirrhosis due to MASH (F4), providing additional evidence of EFX’s potential to reverse fibrosis, including among patients at greatest risk of progressing to liver failure.
+Although statistical significance was not achieved on the primary endpoint of fibrosis improvement at 36 weeks, an approximate doubling of effect size from weeks 36 to 96 underscored the benefit of longer EFX treatment for patients with compensated cirrhosis (F4):

 EFX has been reported to be generally well-tolerated across five clinical trials of EFX.
 Most adverse events, or AEs, were mild or moderate.
-Diarrhea, nausea and vomiting as well as injection site reactions were generally the most common AEs.
+Diarrhea and nausea as well as injection site reactions and increased appetite were generally the most common AEs.

 We are exploring additional pipeline programs and assets to complement EFX.